NetNerd/8beatMap/readme.md

-8beatMap is a chart editor for the mobile rhythm game "8 beat Story♪".
-It also supports "Girls Beat Stage!" charts.
-It doesn't have a lot of features, but I think it's pretty easy to use.

 8beatMap runs on Windows with .NET Framework 4.5 or Mono.
 Cross-platform support is limited by NAudio.
 It will probably work using Wine.
 Copy and paste seems broken in Mono on Windows (might work on other platforms).